When was the last time you claimed and review your free credit report?

 If you haven’t already, choose a specific time to sit down and review your credit report.
 It’s easy enough… you might as well just go to AnnualCreditReport.com right now and get started!

 By periodically reviewing your credit report, you’ll enjoy greater financial peace of mind.
 Just 10-15 minutes every four months will help you catch any mistakes or fraudulent activity while there’s still plenty of time to dispute and resolved any errors.

 Don’t wait until you’re about to buy a house or apply for a loan to check your credit report.
-Be proactive, own your financial wellness, and check your free credit report today!
+Be proactive, show off your financial values, and check your free credit report today!